What is erythrasma?

 The cause of erythrasma is a bacterial infection.
 The bacteria responsible for erythrasma are Corynebacterium minutissimum.
 This may coexist with a dermatophyte fungi or with Candida albicans (thrush).

-Erythrasma can be confused with other causes of intertrigo (rash in the skin folds).
+Erythrasma can be confused with other causes of intertrigo (rashes in the skin folds).

 Erythrasma can infect anyone, but is particularly prevalent in those living in a warm climate or who have diabetes.